 Do not hang your bags up on a hook like a coat either.
 It puts a lot of pressure on the leather and handles.

 3) Use Dehumidifier Pads

-As most millennials would do, we tend to Google things because we want quick answers.
-I would recommend not trying these DIY tricks floating on the internet.
+When our bag is dirty or scratched up, we often turn to Google for fast answers.
+However, I would recommend not trying most of these DIY tricks floating around on the internet.

 5) Apply Leather Cleaner and Protection Cream

-Buying a leather conditioner and leather cleaner might seem like an additional expense but I promise you that it’s better in the long term.
-These two will help make your bag last longer and isn’t that something you want?
+Buying a leather conditioner and leather cleaner is an additional expense but it is better for the long term.
+These products ensure your bag is in optimal condition.